-If you need to make a CTP claim you will first need to know who the insurer of the at-fault vehicle is.
-We can help you with that.
-We can also help connect you with the insurer.
+If you need to make a CTP claim, you will first need to know the insurer of the vehicle you believe is most at fault.
+If you don’t know which insurer that is, we can find out for you.

-If you don't know the registration number of the vehicle at fault, you might be able to get it from the police if the incident was reported to them or police attended at the time contact the Police Assistance Line on 131 444.
+If you don't know the registration number (license plate), you might be able to get it from police.
+Look at your police report, or contact the Police Assistance Line on 131 444.

-- you've been injured in a motor vehicle accident in NSW within the past 6 months and you weren't at fault,
+- you've been injured in a motor vehicle accident in NSW on or after 1 December 2017

-- you are likely to incur (or already have incurred) medical expenses or loss of income,
+- you have (or are likely to have) medical expenses and/or loss of income

 - you have not yet lodged a claim for this injury.

-You won't need to include any formal documents and detailed descriptions.
-All we'll need at this stage is:
+You won't need to include any formal documents or detailed descriptions.
+All you'll need at this stage is:

-- basic details of the accident (eg date, description of vehicle, location)
+- some details of the accident (such as date, description of vehicle, location)

-- the registration number of the vehicle you believe to be at fault
+- the registration number of the vehicle you believe to be most at fault.